eddmann/eddmann.github.io/_posts/2014/2014-01-20-implementing-a-dynamic-vector-array-in-c.md

 #endif
 ```

-We wrap the contents of this file in a definition condition to make sure that even with multiple inclusion between aggregate source code files, only one inclusion is processed in the result.
+We wrap the contents of this file in an _include_ guard to ensure that, even when included in multiple source files, it is processed only once.
-A 'vector' type definition is included which provides access to the capacity and total current elements in the collection.
+A 'vector' type is defined which provides access to the capacity and the current total number of elements in the collection.
-Along with this, a 'items' variable with a pointer of void pointers is included, allowing us to insert a heterogeneous collection of elements into the vector.
+Along with this, an 'items' variable is declared, which is a pointer to void pointers, allowing us to store a heterogeneous collection of elements in the vector.
-The 'vector_resize' method is defined to be 'static' resulting in successful execution of the function only occurring in the file it is defined in (accessibility control).
+The 'vector_resize' function is defined as static, ensuring that it is only accessible within the file in which it is defined.

 ## The Implementation File

 Using the header file definition, the following file is used to implement these methods.
-As discussed in the previous section 'void pointers' are used to reference the collection elements.
+As discussed in the previous section, void pointers are used to reference the collection elements.
-Void pointers are pointers which point to some arbitrary data that has no specific type.
+Void pointers are pointers that point to arbitrary data with no specific type.
-As a consequence you are unable to directly deference a pointer of this type and must first provide a casting type.
+As a consequence, you are unable to directly dereference a pointer of this type and must first cast it to the appropriate type.

 ```c
 #include <stdio.h>